Rochester General Hospital nurses file for unionization

 “Today, a strong majority of nurses at Rochester General Hospital filed with the National Labor Relations Board for our union election.
 We are forming an independent union, the Rochester Union of Nurses & Allied Professionals, in order to gain a voice to advocate for our patients and coworkers without fear of intimidation.
 We are speaking out for better patient care, a safer work environment, and fair treatment for RGH nurses.
 We are committed to improving our hospital so we can be proud and secure knowing that our patients will receive the most competent and compassionate care.

-The New York State Nurses Association released the following statement in regards to the movement back in April:
+The New York State Nurses Association issued the following statement in regard to the movement back in April:

 “NYSNA advocated for and won safe staffing standards that frontline nurses are implementing right now in hospitals around the state.
 We believe that all nurses should organize into strong unions that protect our practice and our patients.
 NYSNA works with all nurses, regardless of union affiliation, to advocate for safe staffing standards.
 In Rochester, NYSNA is hosting a virtual town hall later this month that is open to all nurses, patients and advocates looking to improve healthcare in their community.”